 Dotonbori is located in Osaka, and it is well known as an energetic arcade full of shops and eateries.
 It's really bright at night, with all the neon light ups which makes you feel like the city never sleeps.
 There are so many stores and places in Dotonbori Street that you won't want to miss.

-Dotonbori could look overwhelming for some people, especially when it's your first time visiting.
+Dotonbori may seem overwhelming because of all that is going on and the potential destinations, especially when it's your first time visiting.
 So here's a quick guide to introduce you to some of the recommended places you don't want to miss out in Dotonbori!

-Probably all of you have seen this famous sign board, and this is Glico, a famous Japanese food company's advertisement board.
-People usually take photos on the bridge with Glico signboard in the background.
+You've probably already seen this famous signboard; it is Glico, a famous Japanese food company's advertisement board.
+People usually take photos on the bridge with Glico's signboard in the background.

 2. Ebisu Bridge

 Ebisu Bridge is a bridge that is located in the heart of Dotonbori.
 You can walk around and take photos of Glico signboard from this bridge.
 It's typically crowded.